octonews/octonews/ORIGIN.md

 ## How

-The priority of the implementation of `scoop` is to be as accessible to contributors as possible.
+The priority of the implementation of `octonews` is to be as accessible to contributors as possible.
 It is also an experiment of using GitHub as a database of sort, in order to keep track of peoples contributions as well as integration of existing tools we use today.

-`scoop` will be a GitHub repository containing a [jekyll](https://jekyllrb.com) page.
+`octonews` will be a GitHub repository containing a [jekyll](https://jekyllrb.com) page.
 For the link submissions, we will use separate `.yml` files stored in the [`/_data/news`](https://jekyllrb.com/docs/datafiles/#the-data-folder) folder, and the files will be prefixed with the current date.

 An example file could be `/_data/news/2016-10-14-obamas-facebook-messenger-bot-is-open-source.yml` with the following content